Skip to Main Content

 Using This Guide

-A systematic review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
+A Review attempts to collate all empirical evidence that fits pre-specified eligibility criteria in order to answer a specific research question.
 It uses explicit, systematic methods that are selected with a view to minimizing bias, thus providing more reliable findings from which conclusions can be drawn and decisions made.
 The key characteristics of a systematic review are:

 • a clearly stated set of objectives with pre-defined eligibility criteria for studies;